 - Shaky online consumer reputation.
 Sources like the Better Business Bureau and the Consumer Financial Protection Bureau reflect multiple customer complaints.

-The BBB gave it an F rating — the lowest possible.
-This is due to the fact that it hasn’t responded to 76 complaints, and also because the government has action taken against it for failing to follow the Truth in Lending Act.
+As of June 2022, the Better Business Bureau (BBB) gives Citi® an F rating — the lowest possible.
+It hasn’t responded to 76 complaints on the BBB, and the government took against Citi® for failing to follow the Truth in Lending Act.
 Basically, it wasn’t reevaluating the APRs on credit cards as frequently as it should have.

 - Phone: For online banking support, call 800-374-9700.